Mental Health (Depression and Anxiety)

-A mental health condition is a medical condition that affects a person's thinking, feeling, behavior, or mood.
-These conditions can range from mild to severe and can be temporary or long-lasting.
-Some examples of common mental health conditions include:
+A mental health condition, or mental illness, is a medical condition that affects a person's thinking, feeling, behavior, or mood.
+These conditions can range from mild to severe, and can be temporary or long-lasting.
+Some common mental health conditions include:

 - Anxiety disorders: a group of conditions that cause excessive fear, worry, or nervousness, such as generalized anxiety disorder, panic disorder, and phobias.

 - Mood disorders: a group of conditions that affect a person's emotional state, such as depression and bipolar disorder.